wp-plugins/circupress/readme.txt

 8. Preview your templates in real-time.

 == Changelog ==
+= 2.02 =
-= 2.01 =
+* Corrected an issue with the request for the daily template = 2.01 =
 * Corrected an issue with the social links not properly setup in the new templates = 2.00 =